muskan412/Movies-to-Book-Recommender-Cold-Start-/README.md

 > **Goal:** given only a user’s *movie* taste, recommend *books* they are likely to enjoy – without any shared users, joint ratings, or cross-domain IDs.

+Please read the blog on this project [`here`](https://medium.com/@nathan.arimilli/semantic-bridges-llm-based-cross-domain-recommendation-from-movies-to-books-437a187c4ded)

 We build a semantic “bridge” between Rotten Tomatoes movies and Amazon books using sentence-level LLM embeddings, then compare:

 1. **In-domain baseline:** Neural Collaborative Filtering (NCF) on book-only ratings